Schedule 1 Authorised Rehabilitation Services

 Exercise physiology (also referred to as physical education) is a rehabilitation service that uses exercise as a form of therapy.
 The role of the exercise physiologist is to apply the principles of exercise for rehabilitation to the specific needs of the client and his/her injuries.The exercise physiologist will also aim to equip the client with the necessary skills and knowledge to progress his/her own exercise program independently.

-An exercise physiologist is defined as a person who has obtained accreditation by the Australian Association of Exercise and Sports Science, as an exercise physiologist.
+An exercise physiologist is defined as a person who has obtained accreditation by Exercise & Sports Science Australia (ESSA), as an exercise physiologist.

 The TAC authorises exercise physiology services to be an approved rehabilitation service when provided: